 How to safeguard your MacBook in the future

+Hopefully, the above methods can help you fix your water-damaged Macbook.
 If you’re looking to bolster your Macbook setup, then see our list of the best docking stations for the Macbook and Macbook Pro.
-We also have a list of was to apply an equalizer in macOS for audio enthusiasts.
+We also have a list of ways to apply an equalizer in macOS for audio enthusiasts.